HOME CARE INSTRUCTIONS AFTER ORAL SURGERY

 Recovering from Intravenous Anesthesia:

-While recovering from intravenous sedation, you should remain under adult supervision for at least six hours after surgery or until awake and alert.
+While recovering from intravenous sedation, you should remain under adult supervision for at least four to six hours after surgery or until awake and alert.
 It is helpful to rest on your side or stomach while recovering from the effect of the sedative drugs.
 Remove gauze before sleeping.
-Do not operate machinery, drive a car, or drink alcohol for at least 24 hours following your anesthetic, or while taking prescription pain medications.
+Do not operate machinery, drive a car, drink alcohol, use recreational drugs and refrain from making any important decisions for at least 24 hours following your anesthetic, or while taking prescription pain medications.

 Diet:

 Adequate nutrition following surgery is important to encourage rapid healing.
-Some difficulty in chewing food is suggested.
 A soft, non-chewing diet of tepid soups, pasta, pudding, mashed potatoes, scrambled eggs and dairy products is suggested.
-Lukewarm and cool foods are preferred, while temperature hot foods should be avoided, as they may cause bleeding.
+Lukewarm and cool foods are preferred, while spicy foods and temperature hot foods should be avoided, as they may cause bleeding.
 Calorie-rich drinks such as Ensure or Boost may also be appropriate to supplement your diet.

 Phlebitis:

-Phlebitis is pain inside the vein where the intravenous medications were injected.
-Elevating the arm and placing hot compresses on the sore area for 10-15 minutes every hour for 1-2 days will decrease soreness.
+Phlebitis is pain inside the vein in your arm where the intravenous medications were injected.
+Elevating the arm and placing hot compresses on the sore area for 15 minutes every hour for 1-2 days will decrease soreness.
 Symptoms may persist for several weeks after surgery.
 If your pain significantly worsens, please notify the office.

 Drug Interactions: